The Laguna 69 hike is what drew me to Huaraz. After seeing pictures of the famous lake, I knew I had to experience it for myself.

 Is the Laguna 69 hike difficult

-It will be especially demanding for beginner hikers who have never hiked at altitude before.
+It’ll be particularly tough for beginner hikers who haven’t experienced hiking at altitude before.

 If you have the patience and determination to get to the top, you will make it.